Executive Producer Raney Aronson-Rath

 Since joining FRONTLINE in 2007, Aronson-Rath has expanded the series’ reach and reporting capabilities.
 Under her leadership, FRONTLINE has significantly grown its broadcast and digital audiences.
-Aronson-Rath has also developed and managed more than a dozen in-depth, cross-platform journalism partnerships with some of the nation’s premiere news outlets, including ProPublica, American Public Media’s Marketplace, PBS NewsHour, CBC Television and Univision — and has significantly grown both FRONTLINE’s broadcast and digital audiences in the process.
+Aronson-Rath has also developed and managed more than 20 in-depth, cross-platform journalism partnerships with some of the nation’s premiere news outlets, including ProPublica, American Public Media’s Marketplace, PBS NewsHour, CBC Television and Univision — and has significantly grown both FRONTLINE’s broadcast and digital audiences in the process.